 Yes!
 Go Button 3 is a universal app.
-Buy it once, and install it on all of your iOS devices.
+You can buy it once and install it on all of your iOS devices.

 Go Button supports iOS-compatible remote controls, Bluetooth keyboards, and Bluetooth accessories that appear as keyboards, such as the AirTurn "Digit" line of remotes and BT-106 pedals.
 Remote commands are mapped by default to certain Go Button actions.
-The Configure Remote Control screen in the Sidebar allows you to set which Go Button actions are assigned to each of your remote's commands.
+The Sidebar > Configure Remote Control screen allows you to create a profile for your remote which determines which Go Button actions are assigned to each of your remote's commands.

 Yes.
 We have worked closely with the Audio Ape team, and they have many customers using their remotes with Go Button.

 With the exception of Volume Up/Down, all of the remaining Audio Ape buttons trigger iOS remote control commands that can be mapped to custom actions in the Sidebar > Configure Remote Control screen.
 The Volume Up/Down buttons directly control your iOS device's hardware volume, and as such, those 2 buttons cannot be assigned to perform different actions.